 Bloom Time: Mid to late summer

-Achillea filipendulina is a flowering herbaceous perennial plant that grows up to 4 feet (1.2 m) high.
-It forms a tall, bushy mound of fragrant ferny foliage with large clusters of golden-yellow flowers appearing on tall stems.
+Achillea filipendulina is a herbaceous perennial plant that forms a tall bushy mound of fragrant ferny foliage with large clusters of golden-yellow flowers appearing on tall stems.
+It grows up to 4 feet (1.2 m) tall.
 Leaves are linear, pinnate, lobed and serrated, hairy, and rough.
 The flowering period is from mid to late summer.

 How to Grow and Care